FieldofClay/hyprland-workspaces/README.md

   )
 )
 ```

+### Occupied
+`occupied` will be `true` if there are any windows on that particular workspace.
+You can use this to display empty and occupied workspaces in a different way.

 ### Classes
 The following classes are output, to provide multiple options for theming your workspaces widget.
 * `workspace-button`: all workspaces will have this class